celery/celery/docs/django/first-steps-with-django.rst

 you may consider choosing an alternate result backend or disabling states alltogether (see :ref:`task-result-backends`).

-To demonstrate how the results work we can execute the task again, but this time keep the result instance returned::
+To demonstrate how the results work we can call the task again, but this time keep the result instance returned::

     >>> result = add.delay(4, 4)